$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer

-Since the class number of $\Q$ is equal to 1, its 2-class group is trivial.
-For a quadratic extension $K=\Q(\sqrt{d})/\Q$, utilizing the previous remark, we obtain,
+The class number of $\Q$ is equal to $1$, and its $2$-class group is trivial.
+For a quadratic extension $K=\Q(\sqrt{d})$, Proposition \ref{rmk to genus} implies that

 where $t$ is the number of rational primes ramified in $K/\Q$.
-The group $A(K)$ is cyclic if and only if its 2-rank is equal to 1.
+The group $A(K)$ is cyclic if and only if its $2$-rank is equal to $1$.
 Since $E(\Q) = \{-1, 1\}$, the index in the denominator of the formula is either $1$ or $2$.
-In such a situation, we have $2^{t-1} = 2$ or $4$, from where we infer that $t=2$ or $3$.
+In such a situation, we have $2^{t-1} = 2$ or $4$ and $t=2$ or $3$.
 Here, we emphasise that our cases of interest require $t=3$.
-From Theorem 3.8 of \cite{mouhib-mova}, $A(K_n)$ is cyclic for all $n \geq 0$, where $K$ satisfies condition (\ref{cond1}) or (\ref{cond2}).